BEY - MNL

 • If you’d like to relax and freshen up once you land at MNL, you should consider doing so at the airport’s Passengers Lodging Facility.
 Located in Terminal 1, this facility offers rooms with shower facilities and private bathrooms.

-Top airlines flying from Beirut to Manila
+Top 3 airlines serving from Beirut to Manila

 See real verified KAYAK customer reviews for airlines flying from Beirut to Manila.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.